At this time of public health crisis it has become even more challenging to feed those in need. Are you in a position to help?

 The CSSMV Food Pantry is distributing boxes of food to people in need in the Dayton area.
 The need is greater than ever before, and CSSMV has asked parishes to host food drives to supplement the pantry.

 St. Francis Social Action Commission will host a food drive for CSSMV on the third Sunday of each month.
-Please drop off items in the designated table in the Gathering Space.
+Please drop off items in the designated table in Friendship Hall.

 The following is a list of food items that are most needed right now: